-Smile Train is the world’s largest children’s charity that provides corrective surgery for children with cleft lips and palates globally.
+World’s largest children’s charity providing corrective surgery for children with cleft lips and palates globally.

 Fixing a cleft palate every 5 minutes